tylunel/pvpumpingsystem/README.md

 # pvpumpingsystem
-Provides tools for modeling photovoltaic water pumping system.
+This package provides tools for modeling photovoltaic water pumping system.
-This package is highly relying on pvlib-python, therefore pvlib-python should be installed.
+It is highly relying on pvlib-python, therefore pvlib-python should be installed.
+/!\ It is not ready to use yet, still in development.